solarwinds/containers/cnpt/README.md

 # Container Network Performance Tool
+A container monitoring tool that works across Kubernetes and Docker Swarm.
 ## Purpose
 The tool is intended to educate and facilitate decision-making of which type of network (i.e. network driver) to deploy in a container cluster (a multi-host environment), whether container orchestration is present or not.